 We discussed the fact that to game the Amazon marketplace, many rogue retailers will create several seller names both as a way to hide from manufacturers and to keep operating even if the manufacturer catches one of their phony names and gets it shut down.
 So if you can trace multiple unauthorized resellers to the same rogue operator, document this and present it to Amazon.

-Sometimes a rogue retailer that has just begun published listing pages of your products will attempt to create the illusion of legitimacy by posting phony customer reviews to their own pages, or paying others to pretend they have purchase the products and leave their own fake positive feedback.
+Sometimes a rogue retailer that has just begun published listing pages of your products will attempt to create the illusion of legitimacy by posting phony customer reviews to their own pages or paying others to pretend they have purchased the products and leave their own fake positive feedback.
 If you can spot an unauthorized reseller of your products on Amazon, check out their customer reviews, document any that seem fraudulent, and report them to Amazon for investigation.
 This might be yet another way to shut down a rotten retailer selling your products without your permission.

 You can find many more Amazon violations to look for and document on an unauthorized reseller’s listing page by visiting Amazon’s Prohibited Seller Activities and Actions page.